BMW iX3

 The BMW iX3 (NA5) is a battery electric compact luxury crossover SUV manufactured by BMW, succeeding the X3-based G08.
-Unlike its predecessor, it is built on the Neue Klasse platform, no longer sharing its platform with its ICE counterpart (G45).
+Unlike its predecessor, it is built on the Neue Klasse platform, no longer sharing its platform with its counterpart (G45).
 A long-wheelbase version, codenamed NA6, is slated to release in the Chinese market in 2026.
-The car is the first to use this new design language of BMW and was first shown in 2024.
+The car is the first to use this new design language of BMW and was first shown in 2024 at the Paris Auto Show.

 Overview

 BMW Vision Neue Klasse X concept

 The BMW Vision Neue Klasse X concept was first announced by BMW in March 2024, previewing the design of the upcoming iX3.